OniDaito/MRes/README.markdown

 The following are the various Jupyter notebooks for each Neural Network Experiment

+### LSTM First Bash for Torsion Angles.ipynb

+This notebook goes a little further.
+It is my first attempt at an LSTM with dropout added.

 ### TDNN Approximation for Backbone Torsion Angles.ipynb

 As the name suggests, this is my attempt at creating a TDNN that attempts to predict backbone torsion angles from the CDR-H3 residues.